 - Add the carrots and cook for 2 additional minutes.
 Stir in the garlic and cook for 1 minute longer.

-Add the half and half to the soup, continue to simmer for 5 minutes.
+- Add the half and half to the soup, continue to simmer for 5 minutes.
 Using an immersion blender, puree the soup until the desired consistency.

 - Season with salt and pepper, to taste.